Step-by-Step GHG Protocol Scope 3 Geospatial Calculation

 return gdf_proj

-For enterprise deployments spanning multiple UTM zones, implement a dynamic zone selector using pyproj.aoi.AreaOfInterest or fallback to an equal-area projection (e.g., EPSG:6933) for cross-regional aggregation.
-Never chain .to_crs() calls in iterative loops.
+For deployments spanning multiple UTM zones, select the zone dynamically with pyproj.aoi.AreaOfInterest, or fall back to an equal-area projection (EPSG:6933) for cross-regional aggregation so that area multiplication stays within the ±0.5% tolerance auditors apply to tonnage.
+Never chain .to_crs() calls inside iterative loops.

-Scope 3 categories 4 (Upstream Transportation), 9 (Downstream Transportation), and 11 (Use of Sold Products) require route-level spatial joins against dynamic emission factor grids.
-Macro-level national averages must be replaced with localized grid intensity surfaces, port-to-hub distance matrices, and regional deforestation risk layers.
+Scope 3 categories 4 (Upstream Transportation), 9 (Downstream Transportation), and 11 (Use of Sold Products) then require route-level spatial joins against dynamic emission-factor grids.
+Macro-level national averages are replaced with localized grid-intensity surfaces, port-to-hub distance matrices, and regional deforestation-risk layers — the last of which can be sourced from the satellite imagery processing tier.

 ef_grid: gpd.GeoDataFrame,